Vitalis Im, Ph.D., LMSW

 Biography and Education

-Dr. Im’s scholarship and pedagogy are further shaped by his work as a psychotherapist and social worker.
-Dr. Im is the founder and co-director of Compass, a program at FairSky Foundation that provides formerly incarcerated people in the state of Michigan with low-to-no-cost psychotherapeutic services including counseling and psychological assessments.
+In his roles as a psychotherapist and social worker, Dr. Im is the founder and co-director of Compass, a program at FairSky Foundation that offers low- to no-cost psychotherapeutic services—including counseling and psychological assessments—to individuals formerly incarcerated in the state of Michigan.

 Teaching and Research